hmbashar/advanced-videos-feed-for-elementor/README.md

 - Go to your YouTube playlist
 - Copy the ID from the URL (starts with "PL")
 - Check our [tutorial](https://www.youtube.com/watch?v=Irz1mN_duAU) for help

+## Requirements

+- WordPress 5.0 or higher
+- Elementor 3.0 or higher
+- PHP 8.0 or higher

+## Support

+For support, please create an issue in the plugin's GitHub repository or contact through WordPress.org support forums.

+## License

+This project is licensed under the GPL v2 or later - see the [LICENSE](LICENSE) file for details.